 Disability Retirement Annuities: Each employee who becomes totally disabled and who has completed five or more years of creditable Omaha service is entitled to a disability retirement annuity equal to the amount of service annuity earned to date of disability.
-The disability retirement annuity is payable each month until the earlier of the following events:
+Alternatively, the employee may defer the disability retirement and accrue service and compensation increases in the interim.
+The disability retirement annuity is payable each month until disability ceases, if before unreduced retirement, or death.